 As Managing Director of Qatar Railways, Mr. Al Subaie provides overall leadership and direction in developing Qatar's rail industry in line with the Qatar National Vision 2030 for comprehensive national development.
 Before that, he was Group Chief Executive Officer of Barwa, Qatar’s leading real-estate development and investment holding group, and Chief Executive Officer of Smeet, an affiliate of Qatari Diar Group.
 He serves on the boards of many high-profile organizations, including Barwa Bank, and Qatar Engineering and Construction.
 He earned MBA and electrical-engineering degrees from Qatar University.
 In recognition of his strategic leadership and achievements, Mr. Al Subaie was chosen for the Master Class CEO of the Year award during the third Middle East Leadership Summit and Awards organized by Federation of GCC Chambers and Industry in May 2012.

-Mr. Baunkjær leads Femern, a Danish state-owned company tasked with designing, constructing, and operating the 18-kilometer-long immersed tunnel for road and railway traffic across the Fehmarnbelt between Denmark and Germany.
+Mr. Baunkjær leads Femern A/S, a Danish state-owned company tasked with designing, constructing, and operating the 18-kilometer-long immersed tunnel for road and railway traffic across the Fehmarnbelt between Denmark and Germany.
 Mr. Baunkjær has extensive insight into the Fehmarnbelt project, as he was one of the main forces behind the drafting of the 2008 State Treaty between Denmark and Germany on a fixed link across the Fehmarnbelt.

 Prior to joining Femern, he served as Deputy Permanent Secretary of State in the Danish Ministry of Transport, where he was involved in major road and rail construction projects.
 His previous appointments include Head of Division with the Danish Ministry of Finance.
 Mr. Baunkjær holds a master’s degree in economics from the University of Copenhagen.

-Mr. Beck is currently a member of the board of directors of PPP Canada, the Ontario Financing Authority and the Canadian Olympic Foundation, as well as a member of the advisory council for the School of Public Policy at the University of Calgary and a member of the Canadian Council of Chief Executives.
-He was previously chairman of the board of the Ontario Power Authority, a government agency responsible for planning and procuring the Canadian province’s power needs.
-He was named P3 Champion of the Year by the Canadian Council for Public-Private Partnerships in 2013.
+Mr. Beck is currently a member of the Board of Directors of the Ontario Financing Authority, the Royal Conservatory of Music as well as Co-Chair of the Infrastructure & Urban Development Industries at the World Economic Forum.
+He is a member of the Advisory Council for the School of Public Policy at the University of Calgary and also a member of the Business Council of Canada.
+He was previously Chairman of the Board of the Ontario Power Authority, a government agency with responsibility for planning and procuring all of the province’s power needs for the next 20 years.
+He received the LiUNA Builder’s Award at the 2018 Ontario Business Achievement Awards (OBAA) and was named P3 Champion of the Year by the Canadian Council of Public Private Partnerships in 2013.
 In recognition of his distinguished achievements and career-long service to the engineering profession, Mr. Beck was inducted as a Fellow into the Canadian Academy of Engineering.

 Infrastructure New South Wales